TableMateio/searchiqs-cleaner-safari-extension/README.md

 2. The extension automatically:
    - Detects and removes unwanted dialogs/overlays
    - Restores normal right-click functionality
+   - Enables the Party2Name input field for editing
-3. Check the browser console (Developer Tools) to see removal logs if needed
+3. Check the browser console (Developer Tools) to see modification logs if needed

 ## Troubleshooting